Date Announced: 29 Oct 2019

 The laser induced process, broadly known as STIRAP (Stimulated Raman Adiabatic Passage), developed by Klaas and his team, has thus gained, not for the first time, international recognition even after more than 25 years.
 It has become an indispensable control tool for Quantum Technology, meaning the deterministic control of atomic coherence.

-Emeritus physics professor Klaas Bergmann has been awarded the Davisson Germer Prize 2020 by the American Physical Society (APS) and will be presented to him at the DAMOP conference in Portland in June 2020.
+Emeritus physics professor Klaas Bergmann has been awarded the Davisson Germer Prize 2020 by the American Physical Society (APS) and will be presented to him at the DAMOP conference in Portland in June next year.
 This prize is considered one of the highest honors in the field.
 The previous 27 laureates from atomic physics include five later Nobel laureates.

 The award's citation reads:"For the invention of Stimulated Raman Adiabatic Passage (STIRAP) that became universally used for coherent transfer in quantum systems with unprecedented efficiency and robustness."

 50th Annual Meeting of the APS Division of Atomic, Molecular and Optical Physics

 The 51st Annual Meeting of the APS Division of Atomic, Molecular and Optical Physics (DAMOP) will be held in Portland, Oregon, USA.
 All technical sessions will be held in the Oregon Convention Center.
 The headquarters hotel is the Hilton Portland Downtown in the heart of downtown Portland, and is a short light-rail ride to the convention center.
 More information

 Background Prof. Klaas Bergmann

 Klaas Bergmann, Physics Professor, retired from the Technische Universitaet Kaiserslautern (TUK) in 2007, but remained involved ever since.
 He studied physics at Freiburg (PhD 1972, adviser W. Demtroeder) and did postdoctoral work at Berkeley (1973-1974, host C.B.Moore).